gwthomas/sol-framework/README.md

 Uses the MIT license (see LICENSE for details)

-Features:
+Features:<br/>
-Supports iPhone and iPad, including retina display Uses OpenGL ES 2.0
+Supports iPhone and iPad, including retina display<br/>
+Uses OpenGL ES 2.0<br/>
-Scenegraph to allow heirarchy of objects
+Scenegraph to allow heirarchy of objects<br/>
-Batch rendering of sprites
+Batch rendering of sprites<br/>
-TTF font rendering
+TTF font rendering<br/>
-Physics with chipmunk
+Physics with chipmunk<br/>
-Smart resource manager avoids loading duplicates of resources Audio using ogg vorbis.
-Stream or load the whole file into memory TexturePacker integration for simple sprite sheet creation
+Smart resource manager avoids loading duplicates of resources<br/>
+Audio using ogg vorbis.
+Stream or load the whole file into memory<br/>
+TexturePacker integration for simple sprite sheet creation<br/>

-Plans for the future:
+Plans for the future:<br/>
-Android
+Android<br/>
 Networking

 Questions?
 Comments?
 Suggestions?
 Email me at gwthomas@berkeley.edu or join the Facebook page for discussion and announcements at http://www.facebook.com/solframework